pwa-builder/pwa-auth/README.md

 1. `npm install @pwabuilder/pwaauth`
 2. `import @pwabuilder/pwaauth`

-Then you can use the `<pwa-auth>` delement anywhere in your template, JSX, HTML, etc.
+Then you can use the `<pwa-auth>` element anywhere in your template, JSX, HTML, etc.

 ## What does it look like?